Repeaters

 * May 2025 – Repeater is offline and requires repairs

 These 2m repeaters are interconnected, providing extensive coverage across the region.
-They are also linked to the Internet Radio Linking Project (IRLP) network, with our node number: 6285.

 2m Events Comms: